parkinsons-toolkit/app-content/pages-content/managing-symptoms/swallowing.md

 6. Try licking round the mouth with your tongue to check all the food has gone.
 7. Repeat steps until you are finished eating or drinking.

+---

 ## My Experience
+People affected by Parkinson’s describe their experiences.

 > “Things like chilli con carne, spaghetti Bolognese because they’re not big pieces of meat.
 But like if he’s got a chicken breast and when you cut things up … sloppier foods are obviously better than, you know, chunky foods.”
-> — Carer of someone with Parkinson’s
+> _(Carer of someone with Parkinson’s)_

+---

 ## Further Assessment

 ### Questions

-Healthcare professionals are likely to ask more questions.
-Consider recording your answers in your “My Health” section to bring to your appointment.
-They might ask:
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

+**They may ask about:**
-- Are you having problems swallowing food, liquids, or tablets (or a combination)?
+- Are you having problems swallowing food, liquids, or tablets (or a combination of these)?
 - Have you had any unintentional weight loss?
 - Do you have pain when swallowing?
 - Has your voice changed?
-- Do you have heartburn, nausea, or vomiting?
+- Do you have heartburn, nausea or vomiting?

-### Track your symptoms
+_**Track your symptoms in the <a href="/learn/my-tracker" class="internal-link">My Tracker</a>:**_

-Tracking your symptoms can help identify patterns and support discussions with healthcare professionals.

-# Activity Tracker and Further Management of Swallowing Difficulties

-## Activity Tracker

 - It can be helpful to track your swallowing problems for 3 days to show healthcare professionals.
-This helps them identify patterns.
+This will help them identify any patterns.
-- Record the following:
-  - When swallowing difficulties occur
-  - Types of foods or drinks that are difficult to swallow
+- Record when it happens, what types of foods or drinks are difficult to swallow, any other issues you are having around 	swallowing, 	and 	when 	you 	take 	your medications.
-  - Any other issues related to swallowing
-  - Timing of your medications

-## Tests
+### Tests

-- Most cases do not require further tests.
+- Most cases do not need further tests.
-- If needed, your healthcare professional may recommend:
-  - Blood tests
-  - Camera tests to examine your food pipe (endoscopy)
+- In other cases, depending on their assessment, your healthcare professional may recommend tests such as a blood test or camera test to look at your food pipe (this is called an endoscopy).

+---

 ## Further Treatments

 ### Medication

-- Swallowing difficulties may worsen when Parkinson's medication has worn off.
-Adjustments to your medication regimen may help—discuss this with your Parkinson’s specialist team.
+- If the swallowing difficulties happen when your Parkinson's medication has worn off, then changes to your medication regimen may help.
+Your Parkinson’s specialist team can advise on this.
 - Sedating medications can make swallowing problems worse.
-- **Do not change your medication regime without consulting a healthcare professional.**
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

-### Referral to Other Services
+### Referral

-You may be referred to specialist services depending on your assessment:
+You may be referred on to another service.

+Typical referrals for swallowing problems might include:
-- **Speech and Language Therapists** – Assess swallowing, teach techniques and exercises, advise on food consistency, and recommend suitable straws.
+- **Speech and Language Therapists** – assess and work with people with swallowing difficulties, teaching useful techniques and exercises.
+They also advise on the consistency of food that is safe to swallow and assess what type of straw is best to use.
-- **Occupational Therapists** – Provide equipment to assist with eating and drinking.
+- **Occupational Therapists** – can provide people with equipment to help them eat and drink.
-- **Dieticians** – Support people who are underweight and advise on diet adjustments.
+- **Dieticians** – review people who are very underweight and help improve diets by looking at the combination of food groups.
-- **Physiotherapists** – Help with posture while eating.
+- **Physiotherapists** – Hcan provide help with posture while eating.
-- **Hospital Specialties** – Ear, Nose, and Throat specialists or Gastroenterologists if a non-Parkinson’s cause is suspected.
+- o	Depending on the assessment, you may be referred to other hospital specialities (e.g. Ear Nose and Throat specialists or Gastroenterologists) particularly if a non-Parkinson’s cause is suspected.

-If you are experiencing significant and progressive difficulties swallowing, see the _Progression of Symptoms_ page for further information.
+If you are having significant and progressive difficulties swallowing, there is more information on the _Progression of Symptoms_ page.

+---

 ## Key Messages

-- Problems with swallowing tablets, liquids, or food can occur at any stage of Parkinson’s.
+- Problems with swallowing tablets, liquid, or food can happen at any time during Parkinson’s.
-- Speak with your GP or healthcare professional as soon as you notice swallowing difficulties or if they worsen significantly.
-Early assessment may prevent more serious complications.
+- Speak with your GP or healthcare professional as soon as you notice any difficulty swallowing, or if it gets significantly worse, as it may need further assessment.

+---

 ## More Information